-- Finally, students provide examples of precipitation and explain how temperature influences precipitation. - Each Topic Launch provides vocabulary cards that are used and referenced throughout the Topic.
+- the words orbit and satellite.
+Then students use the words in a sentence to demonstrate the meaning of the words and what they have learned from the lesson. - Each Topic Launch provides vocabulary cards that are used and referenced throughout the Topic.
 Teachers are encouraged to use the cards for a classroom word wall and include student input when constructing the word wall.
 Each vocabulary card includes a word, its definition, and a picture.
 There is also a Vocabulary Preview Activity that students can use with the words.
-For example, nine vocabulary words are included in Topic 7, Organisms.
-During the Vocabulary Preview Activity, students "Circle the words they know, discuss the word with a partner, and use one word they know or do not know in a sentence."
+For example, six vocabulary words are included In Topic 2, Force and Motion.
+During the Vocabulary Preview Activity, students "Circle the words they know, discuss with a partner, use one word in a sentence, and draw a picture of one of the discussed vocabulary words."
 This activity is revisited at the end of the Explore section.